Become a Petaluma VIP with these exclusive deals! Skip to content Visit Petaluma Logo

 Petaluma might just claim more antique, thrift and consignment stores per capita than any other Bay Area city.
 Top picks include Summer Cottage Antiques, Vicki’s Secret Designer Consignments, and Chelsea Antiques for plenty of design inspiration and high-quality furniture, artwork, and unusual artifacts.

 A thriving, independent bookstore, Copperfield’s Books is 10,000 square feet of titles in every category, including separate rooms for kids’ books and magazines.
-At Brian’s Comics just a block away, you’ll find an incredible stash of popular comics alongside rare and original issues.
+At Goblin Bros.
+Games & Gear, you can go wild with games and gaming supplies and gear for adults.

 1:00 p.m.
 Lunch Calls!